Lift at low Reynolds number: Elastohydrodynamic lift in external flow

 For an unbounded domain, the Green's function $\mathbf{G}^\infty(\mathbf{x},\mathbf{x}_0)$ is called the Stokeslet and describes the flow field created at position $\mathbf{x}_0$ by a point force located at position $\mathbf{x}$.
 This flow field is anisotropic and decreases as the inverse of the distance to the point force.

-The Green's function we need here is that satisfying the no slip condition on the wall. \textcite{blake71} proposed a calculation of this semi-infinite Green's function, using Fourier transform.
+The Green's function we need here is that satisfying the no slip condition on the wall. \citet{blake71} proposed a calculation of this semi-infinite Green's function, using Fourier transform.
 It can be thought as the Green's function associated with other point singularities located at the reflection point $\mathbf{x}^{IM}=(x_1,x_2,-x_3)$ of the initial force.
-Interestingly, in \textcite{blake71}, this interpretation in terms of singularities is obtained a posteriori, after the direct calculation is lead.
-An alternative, more intuitive construction of the fundamental solutions of Stokes flow in a half-space have been proposed by \textcite{gimbutas2015}.
+Interestingly, in \citet{blake71}, this interpretation in terms of singularities is obtained a posteriori, after the direct calculation has been performed.
+An alternative, more intuitive construction of the fundamental solutions of Stokes flow in a half-space have been proposed by \citet{gimbutas2015}.